- The Washington Times - Tuesday, September 30, 2025

 “That’s only because of the Democrats,” Mr. Trump said.

-Congressional Democrats are demanding the short-term spending bill undo the One Big Beautiful Bill’s provisions that bar illegal immigrants and some able-bodied adults from Medicaid.
+Congressional Democrats are demanding that the short-term spending bill undo the One Big Beautiful Bill’s provisions that bar illegal immigrants and some able-bodied adults from Medicaid benefits.

 “It’s like they don’t change.
-They lost an election in a landslide and they don’t change,” Mr. Trump said.
+They lost an election in a landslide and they don’t change,” Mr. Trump said of Democrats.

 Advertisement

-The government will shutdown at end of day at midnight Tuesday, when current funding levels expire.
+The government was set to shut down at the end of the day Tuesday, when its current funding levels expire.

 The Republican-controlled House passed a short-term bill to keep the government funded through Nov.
-21. But the Senate, which requires 60 votes to approve the measure, rejected both the GOP and Democratic proposals to keep the government open.
+21. However, the Senate, which requires 60 votes to approve the measure, has failed to approve proposals to keep the government open.

 Advertisement